M4n0zz/Gen1PokeScripts/OAM DMA hijack/README.md

 ### How to Use

 - If you're using TimoVM's Nickname Writer to execute code, you can simply paste the provided hex codes followed by your own payload — no compiling required.
-- If you use your custom entr point, you need to modify script's address and then compile with (Quick)RGBDS
+- If you use a custom entry point, you need to modify script's address and then compile with (Quick)RGBDS
 - If you want to stop the hijack from running, a hijack unloader is also included.
 Use it to cleanly disable the loop (otherwise, the effect stops only when the game is reset).